analogdevicesinc/msdk/Examples/MAX78002/ImgCapture/README.md

 Collecting images can be a challenge when dealing with low-power CMOS camera sensors, which usually don't have memory buffers of any significant size.
 Most will internally buffer a single row and then immediately stream it out to a high-speed Parallel Camera Interface (PCIF).
 As a result, exposure time is proportional to the clock speed of the camera.
 Therefore, the host microcontroller must be able to process, forward, and/or store the incoming image data within the strict timing limitations imposed by the camera module.
 The limited general purpose SRAM size of microcontrollers make alternate output destinations (host PC, external memory, SD card, etc.) attractive, but these often have much lower bandwidth than the PCIF peripheral.
 Slowing the PCIF clock speed can work for these, but is not an ideal solution because of the relationship between clock speed and exposure time.

-In order to collect useful high resolution images, the 512KB of data SRAM in the MAX78000's CNN accelerator is stitched into a virtually contiguous data buffer.
+In order to collect useful high resolution images, the data SRAM in the MAX78000/MAX78002's CNN accelerator is stitched into a virtually contiguous data buffer.  **This is not the correct way to load data for ML inferences**, but it allows high resolution images to be buffered.
 From there, the data can then be forwarded on to any secondary destination by the host firmware.
-This method requires cusof the PCIF peripheral.
 The implementation can be found in [src/cnn_memutils.h](src/cnn_memutils.h).
 High-level usage examples for supported output destinations can be found in [src/main.c](src/main.c).

 The example can perform standard blocking captures up to the memory limits of the device, and streaming DMA captures (using cnn_memutils) up to 352x352, including QVGA (320x240) at max camera clock speeds.
 Image captures are controlled from a host PC running [utils/console.py](utils/console.py).